Apollonius of Perga: Book V

+In contrast to Book I, Book V contains no definitions and no explanation.
+It contains 77 propositions, the most of any book, dealing with maximum and minimum lines.
+Propositions 4 to 25 deal with maximum and minimum lines "from a point on the axis to the section," propositions 27 to 52 deal with maximum and minimum lines "in a section" and "drawn from the section" while propositions 53 to 77 deal with maximum and minimum lines "cut off between the section and axis" and "cut off by the axis."
+Thomas Heath interpreted these "maximum and minimum lines" as normals to the sections, which exerted a great deal of influence on the interpretation of the Conics in the 20th century.
+However, more recent scholarship has shown that these are standard terms used in Ancient Greek mathematics to refer to maximum and minimum distances.

 Book VI

 Book VI, known only through translation from the Arabic, contains 33 propositions, the least of any book.
 It also has large lacunae, or gaps in the text, due to damage or corruption in the previous texts.

-The topic is relatively clear and uncontroversial.
-Preface 1 states that it is “equal and similar sections of cones.”
+Preface 1 states that the topic is “equal and similar sections of cones.”
 Apollonius extends the concepts of congruence and similarity presented by Euclid for more elementary figures, such as triangles, quadrilaterals, to conic sections.
 Preface 6 mentions “sections and segments” that are “equal and unequal” as well as “similar and dissimilar,” and adds some constructional information.

 Book VI features a return to the basic definitions at the front of the book.
 “Equality” is determined by an application of areas.
-If one figure; that is, a section or a segment, is “applied” to another (Halley's si applicari possit altera super alteram), they are “equal” (Halley's aequales) if they coincide and no line of one crosses any line of the other.
-This is obviously a standard of congruence following Euclid, Book I, Common Notions, 4: “and things coinciding (epharmazanta) with one another are equal (isa).”
-Coincidence and equality overlap, but they are not the same: the application of areas used to define the sections depends on quantitative equality of areas but they can belong to different figures.
+If one figure; that is, a section or a segment, is “applied” to another, they are “equal” if they coincide and no line of one crosses any line of the other.

-Between instances that are the same (homos), being equal to each other, and those that are different, or unequal, are figures that are “same-ish” (hom-oios), or similar.
-They are neither entirely the same nor different, but share aspects that are the same and do not share aspects that are different.
-Intuitively the geometricians had scale in mind; e.g., a map is similar to a topographic region.
-Thus figures could have larger or smaller versions of themselves.

-The aspects that are the same in similar figures depend on the figure.
-Book 6 of Euclid's Elements presents similar triangles as those that have the same corresponding angles.
-A triangle can thus have miniatures as small as you please, or giant versions, and still be “the same” triangle as the original.

 In Apollonius' definitions at the beginning of Book VI, similar right cones have similar axial triangles.
 Similar sections and segments of sections are first of all in similar cones.
 In addition, for every abscissa of one must exist an abscissa in the other at the desired scale.
 Finally, abscissa and ordinate of one must be matched by coordinates of the same ratio of ordinate to abscissa as the other.
 The total effect is as though the section or segment were moved up and down the cone to achieve a different scale.